 - Smooth Retrieve

 If you are looking for a carbon fiber body, then the Okuma Helios SX is a great reel especially when you consider the price point.

 I would have to say that I think I actually like the Okuma Helios SX better than the Pflueger Supreme XT but with that said you need to take a close look at the Pflueger as well.
 One of the things that you get with the Pflueger Supreme XT that you do not get with the Okuma Helios SX is a sealed carbon fiber drag system.
 Read the full review on the Pflueger Supreme XT Here.

 From Daiwa, I would have you take a look at the Daiwa Fuego LT which is lighter weight and offers more drag plus a better sealed main shaft.
 You get all of this for a similar price point as the Okuma Helios SX.
 Read the full Daiwa Fuego LT HERE.

 Okuma has done an excellent job with the new version of the Helios SX spinning reel and consistently seems to be integrating new technology and designs.
 When you look at some of the unique features such as the dual side plates that provide incredible stability and nearly eliminate all torsion of the reel, combine that with the cyclonic flow rotor that speeds drying and a very smooth carbon fiber drag system, you have a winner in my mind.

 For the price it is hard to go wrong if you are looking for a lightweight reel that will take care of all your inshore fishing needs for the trout, reds and snook.
-If you want carbon fiber, then this is the best deal I have found as it runs 20% – 50% less than other models from Pflueger and Shimano.
+If you want carbon fiber, then this is the best deal I have found, other than the Daiwa Fuego LT, as it runs 20% – 50% less than other models from Pflueger and Shimano.